JustinTienken-Harder/RubikReconstruction/README.md

-# RubikReconstruction
+# Rubik Reinforcement

-Database for our data collection, models, and programs for reconstructing the turns performed on a Rubik's cube.
+An investigation of different classic Reinforcement algorithms ability to solve a Rubik's cube.
+Utilizing and investigating reward shaping, representation, and initial states for training.